THE WALDECK LAB

 Fundamental Studies of the CISS Effect

-Collaborators: Ron Naaman (Weizmann Institute, Israel), Yosi Paltiel (Hebrew University, Israel)
+Collaborators: Ron Naaman (Weizmann Institute, Israel), Yosi Paltiel (Hebrew University, Israel), Dali Sun (NC State University), Jun Liu (NC State University), Nat Rosi (Pitt Chemistry)

 Adsorption / Desorption properties of Chiral Molecules on Ferromagnetic Substrates